 sg_name -(Optional) Cell array of strings describing signal names.

-isint -(Optional) Logical value (default=0).
-Use this option if you know
+isquant -(Optional) Logical value (default=0).
+Use this option if the

-the signal is already quantitized, and you want to remove round-off
+input signal is already quantitized and you want to remove round-off

-error by setting the original values to integers prior to fixed
+error by mapping the original values to integers prior to fixed

 xbit -(Optional) NxM the quantitized signals that written to file (possible

 rescaled if no gain was provided at input).
 Useful for comparing